paulgb/d3class/4-scatterplot.md

     JSON.stringify(iris.slice(0, 3), null, 2);

 Compare these to the [original .csv file](data/iris.csv).
-Observe how D3 converted the rows into objects, using the first row of column names as object fields.
+See how D3 converted the rows into objects, using the first row of column names as object fields.

 ## Statistics